 Encouragingly, respondents from all regions plan to ramp up adoption of passwordless access in the coming 12-18 months.
 This is especially positive considering that more than half of all data breaches today involve weak or stolen credentials, with credential abuse responsible for much of the increasing incidence of ransomware and other identity-based attacks.3 North American companies are leading the charge, having already adopted passwordless access options at a higher rate; many respondents in that region have definitive plans to follow suit over the coming months.

-Regional Comparisons Have you already implemented passwordless access options or plan to do so in the next 12-18 months?
+do so in the next 12-18 months?